Master in Social Work (MSW): Career Path

 The duties, tasks, roles, and responsibilities of a social worker can vary depending on the setting and the population they serve, but generally, they include:

 • Assessing clients' needs: Social workers conduct assessments to identify the strengths, needs, and resources of individuals, families, and communities.
-They gather information about clients' social, emotional, and economic status, and use this information to develop treatment plans.
+They gather information about clients' social, emotional, and economic status and use this information to develop treatment plans.

 • Advocating for clients: Social workers advocate for clients by helping them navigate systems and negotiate with service providers.
-They may also advocate for clients within organizations, or at the community or policy level.
+They may also advocate for clients within organizations or at the community or policy level.

-• Collaborating with other professionals: Social workers collaborate with other professionals such as doctors, nurses, therapists, and teachers to provide comprehensive services to clients.
+• Collaborating with other professionals: Social workers collaborate with professionals such as doctors, nurses, therapists, and teachers to provide comprehensive services to clients.

-• Keeping up with professional development: Social workers are expected to stay current with the latest developments in the field, through continuing education and professional development opportunities.
+• Keeping up with professional development: Social workers are expected to stay current with the latest developments in the field through continuing education and professional development opportunities.

 Career Options